-If you’re not sure what to ask, consider these unique interview questions to ask employers.
+If you’re not sure what to ask and need inspiration, consider these unique interview questions to ask employers.

 3. Plan and prepare your attire

-Planning your attire is the next critical step in preparing for your Zoom interview.
+Planning your interview outfit is the next critical step in preparing for your Zoom interview.

 Although you won’t be in person, traditional interview attire still applies.
 You want to look professional and polished.

 When deciding what to wear, keep in mind that certain colors and patterns do not show well on camera.
-You will want to avoid busy patterns, stripes, and loud jewelry.
-Consider this guide for the best items to wear.
+You will want to avoid busy patterns and loud jewelry.
+Wearing solid colors is a safer bet.